 Liquidity.
 We expect our future income and ability to make distributions from cash flows from operations to depend on the collectibility of our rents and mortgage loans receivable.
-The collection of these loans and rents will be dependent, in large part, upon the successful operation by the operators of the skilled nursing properties, assisted living properties, independent living properties, memory care properties, range of care properties and schools we own or that are pledged to us.
+The collection of these loans and rents will be dependent, in large part, upon the successful operation by the operators of the skilled nursing properties, assisted living properties, independent living properties, memory care properties, range of care properties and school we own or that are pledged to us.
 The operating results of the facilities will be impacted by various factors over which the operators/owners may have no control.
 Those factors include, without limitation, the status of the economy, changes in supply of or demand for competing long-term health care facilities, ability to control rising operating costs, and the potential for significant reforms in the long-term health care industry.
 In addition, our future growth in net income and cash flow may be adversely impacted by various proposals for changes in the governmental regulations and financing of the long-term health care industry.
 We cannot presently predict what impact these proposals may have, if any.
 We believe that an adequate provision has been made for the possibility of loans proving uncollectible but we will continually evaluate the financial status of the operations of the senior housing and long-term health care properties.
 In addition, we will monitor our borrowers and the underlying collateral for mortgage loans and will make future revisions to the provision, if considered necessary.

 Our investments, principally our investments in mortgage loans and owned properties, are subject to the possibility of loss of their carrying values as a result of changes in market prices, interest rates and inflationary expectations.
 The effects on interest rates may affect our costs of financing our operations and the fair market value of our financial assets.
 Generally our loans have predetermined increases in interest rates and our leases have agreed upon annual increases.
 Inasmuch as we may initially fund some of our investments with variable interest rate debt, we would be at risk of net interest margin deterioration if medium and long-term rates were to increase.
-As of March 31, 2014, only \$1.4 million of our debt, excluding our unsecured revolving line of credit, was at a variable interest rate.
+As of June 30, 2014, only \$1.4 million of our debt, excluding our unsecured revolving line of credit, was at a variable interest rate.

-At March 31, 2014, we had \$7.5 million of cash on hand, \$199.0 million available under our unsecured revolving line of credit and \$30.0 million available under the uncommitted private shelf agreement for potential future senior unsecured notes.
+At June 30, 2014, we had \$8.1 million of cash on hand, \$198.0 million available under our unsecured revolving line of credit and \$30.0 million available under the uncommitted private shelf agreement for potential future senior unsecured notes.
+Subsequent to June 30, 2014, we borrowed \$5.0 million under our unsecured revolving line of credit.
+Accordingly we have \$47.0 million outstanding and \$193.0 million available for borrowing.
+Additionally, subsequent to June 30, 2014, we locked rate on the sale of \$30.0 million senior unsecured term notes to affiliates and managed accounts of Prudential Investment Management, Inc. under our private shelf agreement which is now exhausted.
 We also have the potential ability to access the capital markets through the issuance of debt and/or equity securities under our \$800.0 million effective shelf registration.